sictweb/bti425-2020/graded-work/assign1.md

 **Coding**

-Create a variable to hold the data.
+Optionally, create a variable to hold the data.
 Its initial value will be an empty array.

 In the document-ready function, add a jQuery `.ajax()` function, to fetch the "employees" data.

 In its `.done()` function, append the nicely-formatted table rows.
 Here:
-* Use the value of the "Extension" property as the identifier; it appears to be a unique integer
+* Use the value of the `_id` property as the identifier
-* Use some common sense wehen rendering the data, for example, the address properties
+* Use some common sense when rendering the data, for example, the address properties
-* Format the hire data in a nice manner
+* Format the hire date data in a nice manner
 * Format the salary data in a nice manner

 The salary data is intended to be dollars.
 So, let's format it that way.
 Use the JavaScript `Intl.NumberFormat` object to help with this task.

 Finally, add a click handler for each row.
 What will its callback function do?

 Similar to above, it will display the row's data in the right-side area.
+It gets the data from *another* Ajax request.
+(Yes, we know that the data could be fetched from the local array variable.
+But you should extract the unique identifier `_id` and use it as the parameter in the Ajax request URL.

 Again, just for fun, do a date calculation task, and show a couple of decimal digits.

 <br>